-Toyota has launched their new hydrogen fuel cell electric saloon, the Toyota Mirai, the car is built on the company’s new modular GA-L platform.
+Toyota has launched their new hydrogen fuel cell electric saloon, the Toyota Mirai.
+The car is built on the company’s new modular GA-L platform, which offers enhanced flexibility and performance.

-The Toyota Mirai comes with an extra hydrogen fuel tank which extends the range of the vehicle up to around 400 miles.
+The Toyota Mirai comes with an extra hydrogen fuel tank, which extends the range of the vehicle up to around 400 miles.
+This significant range makes it a practical option for long-distance travel, addressing one of the common concerns about electric vehicles: range anxiety.

 Toyota began development of a hydrogen fuel cell electric vehicle in 1992, successfully introducing the Mirai saloon to world markets in 2014.
 This breakthrough achievement was founded on the company’s world-leading experience in hybrid technology, the core technology for a wide range of different electrified vehicle powertrains.